jchen9314/DSCI_522_jchen9314_apchiodo/README.md

 2. 02\_wine\_data\_viz.R

     This script imports the cleaned red wine data set and create a violin plot for the 'alcohol' feature with original classes and with re-encoded classes.
-Also it creates a facetted density plot to compare the distribution of re-encoded classes across all features.
+Also, it creates a facetted density plot to compare the distribution of re-encoded classes across all features.

     Input: